flutter/flutter-intellij/README.md

 ## Quick-start

+A very brief summary of the above docs:

 - install the Flutter SDK (see [flutter.io/setup](https://flutter.io/setup/))
 - ensure you have a supported IntelliJ development environment (IntelliJ 2016.2+, Ultimate or Community)
 - open the plugin preferences (Preferences>Plugins on macOS, File>Settings>Plugins on Linux, select "Browse repositories…")